jinalee2531/DataVisualizationWithD3/README.md

 3. Feedback
-- include all feedback you received from others on your visualization from the first sketch to the final visualization

 1) More information with the circles would make the visualization more clear such as amount values and states names.
 2) Changing color of a circle over mouse would be more conspicuous.